INSIDE OUT

 Our program model

 Through our team of qualified, experienced youth workers, this program seeks to empower, upskill and motivate young people between the ages of 16-19 to tackle life independently.
-In partnership with the Victorian Government’s Department of Health and Human Services, we use an Enhanced Lead Tenant Model in which housing arrangements are tailored specifically to each young person’s situation, creating a safe and secure place where they feel valued and have a sense of belonging.
+In partnership with the Victorian Government’s Department of Families, Fairness and Housing we use an Enhanced Lead Tenant Model in which young people live in shared housing with Live-in Mentors.
+Housing arrangements are tailored specifically to each young person’s situation, creating a safe and secure place where they feel valued and have a sense of belonging.

 BECOME A VOLUNTEER LIVE-IN MENTOR IN OUR ENHANCED LEAD TENANT PROGRAM